Chris4Fun/Bases_Avanzadas_Grafos/README.md

 ### Steps

 - If not enabled, enable running scripts in shell with the following command: **Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted -Force**
-- If on windows run:
+- If on windows run: .\run.ps1 on Max run: .\run.sh
+- It'll install dependencies and run the server for the API